Laurels Westies, at

 Lolly 1 yr, 11-16-11 (Lucy-Seth) As adorable as she is she has been adopted as a pet.
 We are very picky who we will breed.
 Her new family LOVES her!"
 "This is Bert, Billie and Shermans boy, kept him and his brother unsure who would be a future daddy dog.
 Bert, as adorable as he is has been adopted out.
 I have new photos of his brother Ernie who is now a daddy, and even more adorable/handsome!
 Billie and Sherman are their parents.

 The first Westies my children and I owned were Comet, my daughter's dog and Star, my son's dog.
-Both would go camping with us, visiting to friends and relatives homes even out of state and were always very well mannered welcome guests.
-So many people would comment they couldn't believe we didn't have them on a leash and won’t they run off to chase a critter, they are terriers right?
+Both would go camping with us, visiting to friends and relatives homes even out of state and were always very well mannered, welcomed guests.
+So many people would comment they couldn't believe we didn't have them on a leash and won’t they run off to chase a critter? they are terriers right?
 It is very hard to explain training.
 Well-trained dogs of all breeds will come when called and behave (at least most of the time) with persistent correct training.
 Some breeds/personalities do require lots of practice, more insistence on following rules, and may not come real fast when they really would rather go chase that critter….
-Comet and Star were very easy to train
+Comet and Star were very easy to train.

 Pippy is a Seth and Cristy daughter.
 She will be a future mom.